Officials stay silent on evacuation orders before Montecito mudslides

 An individual answering the phone at the information center set up to inform the public about the disaster on Monday declined to discuss evacuation decisions, saying, “That’s not a subject that is going to be addressed at this time.”
 The head of the Santa Barbara County Office of Emergency Management, Robert Lewin, has not responded to multiple requests for comment.

-The disaster arrived in the wee hours of January 9, when Montecito Creek overflowed its banks, after rainfall peaked at more than half an inch in just five minutes.
-The deluge pushed a wave of mud, trees and boulders down the creek and then on to Olive Mill Road, lifting entire homes off their foundations.
+The disaster arrived in the wee hours of Jan.
+9, when Montecito Creek overflowed its banks, after rainfall peaked at more than half an inch in just five minutes.
+The deluge pushed a wave of mud, trees and boulders down the creek and onto Olive Mill Road, lifting entire homes off their foundations.
 Many of those who died lived south of Highway 192, in the voluntary evacuation zone.

-Though Santa Barbara County officials have declined to answer questions, local alternative newspaper Santa Barbara Independent, citing one unnamed official,reported that only about 20% of residents left their homes, even in the mandatory evacuation zone.
+Though Santa Barbara County officials have declined to answer questions, the local alternative newspaper Santa Barbara Independent, citing one unnamed official,reported that only about 20 percent of residents left their homes, even in the mandatory evacuation zone.

 And an official in neighboring Ventura County said that many factors go into deciding whether, and how, to evacuate residents, including whether “fatigue” from evacuation orders issued during last month’s giant Thomas Fire would make residents less likely to heed new evacuation warnings.